 In a separate mixing bowl, combine the flour, baking powder, and salt.
 Add the flour mixture to the butter mixture, one-third at a time, mixing on low.
 Mix until the cookie dough is just combined.

-Step Two: shape and bake
+Step Two: Shape

 To shape the cookies, scoop the dough out about a tablespoon at a time.
 It will be quite soft; this is normal!
-Place them onto the cookie sheet with parchment paper on top about two inches apart; they will spread as they bake.
+Place them onto the cookie sheet with parchment paper on top, about two inches apart; they will spread as they bake.

 You can shape it into balls and roll them in sugar, or you can just scoop it out onto the cookie sheet and sprinkle the sugar on top.